Azure storage disaster recovery planning and failover

 Unsupported features and services

-The following features and services aren't supported for account failover:
+The following features and services aren't supported for customer-managed failover:

-• Azure File Sync doesn't support storage account failover.
-Storage accounts containing Azure file shares being used as cloud endpoints in Azure File Sync shouldn't be failed over.
-Doing so will cause sync to stop working and may also cause unexpected data loss in the case of newly tiered files.
+• Azure File Sync doesn't support customer-managed account failover.
+Storage accounts used as cloud endpoints for Azure File Sync shouldn't be failed over.
+Failover disrupts file sync and might cause the unexpected data loss of newly tiered files.
+For more information, see Best practices for disaster recovery with Azure File Sync for details.

 • A storage account containing premium block blobs can't be failed over.
 Storage accounts that support premium block blobs don't currently support geo-redundancy.